4GeeksAcademy/python-lists-loops-programming-exercises/exercises/10-Find_avg/README.md

 + Make sure you are using a `for` loop.

-+ You can use as many auxiliary variables as you want.
++ You can use as many auxiliary variables as you need.

 ## 💻 Expected result: